shangjingbo1226/SegPhrase/README.md

 ```
 ./bin/segphrase_parser results/segmentation.model results/salient.csv 50000 ./data/test.txt ./results/parsed.txt 0
 ```
 The first parameter is the segmentation model, which we saved in training process.
-The second parameter is the high quality phrases ranking list (together with unigrams).
-The third one determines how many top ranked phrases (unigrams) will be considered in this run of segmentation.
+The second parameter is the high quality phrases ranking list (together with unigrams). **The third one determines how many top ranked phrases (unigrams) will be considered in this run of segmentation.** This parameter should be dataset and application specific.
 The later two are the input and the output of corpus.
 The last one is a debug flag and you can just leave it as 0.